 Residents and employees at Camp Lejeune received potable water from ground aquifers.
 In the 1980s, we learned the water being provided to Camp Lejeune was polluted with extremely harmful VOC chemicals including perchloroethylene (PCE) and trichloroethylene (TCE).
 The levels of these chemicals in the water at Lejeune were off the charts at over 2000 times higher than EPA safety limits.

 Testing and research into the extent of the contamination subsequently revealed that the water at Camp Lejeune had been polluted with these chemicals from August 1953 to December 1987.
-Over the course of this 34-year time frame, it is estimated that 1.1 million people were exposed to the toxic water at Camp Lejeune.
+Throughout this 34-year time frame, it is estimated that 1.1 million people were exposed to the toxic water at Camp Lejeune.

 The Camp Lejeune base was home to many Marine Corps officers and their families over the years.
 As a result, a large number of women lived at Camp Lejeune during pregnancy resulting in utero exposure to the contaminants in the water.